National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 What if I need to borrow more than the FHA limit?

 If you need to borrow more than the FHA limit in your area, you might consider a conventional loan or a jumbo loan.
-Our loan experts can help you explore your options.
+Our loan experts can help you explore your options, including combining FHA with a second mortgage or using a larger down payment to stay within limits.

 When are 2026 FHA loan limits official?

 The FHA typically announces official loan limits in late November or early December for the following year.
-The limits shown here are projections based on the expected 4.46% increase.
-We'll update this page as soon as official limits are released.
+The limits shown here are the official 2026 limits as announced by the FHA in Mortgagee Letter 2025-23, effective January 1, 2026.

 Do FHA loan limits vary by county?